Techniques to Increase Landing Page Conversions

 Add long-form copy below the fold.
-In simpler terms, if you have to write a long description about who you are, what you do, or what products or services you sell, make sure that this is written out underneath the content that shows up first when someone lands on your page, This copy will certainly help your Quality Score increase, and it will give you more leverage to show up in search results if you are trying to eventually rank your landing page,
+In simpler terms, if you have to write a long description about who you are, what you do, or what products or services you sell, make sure that this is written out underneath the content that shows up first when someone lands on your page, This copy will certainly help your Quality Score increase, and it will give you more leverage to show up in search results if you are trying to eventually rank and get more landing page conversions.

 #5 Compelling Headline